 To find out which medicine is right for you, talk to your family doctor.

-If you have kidney disease, you shouldn’t use antacids containing calcium carbonate or aluminum hydroxide and magnesium carbonate without your doctor’s recommendation.
+If you have kidney disease, you shouldn’t use an antacid containing calcium carbonate or aluminum hydroxide and magnesium carbonate unless your doctor recommends it.

 Talk to your doctor before taking a proton pump inhibitor if:

 You are elderly or have immune system problems.
 Proton pump inhibitors may increase your risk for pneumonia.

 Don’t use more than 1 antacid or acid reducer at a time, unless your doctor recommends it.

 Store all medicines up and away, out of reach and sight of young children.
 Keeping medicines in a cool, dry place will help prevent them from becoming less effective before their expiration dates.
 Do not store medicines in bathrooms or bathroom cabinets, which are often hot and humid.